noordahx/Scheduler/README.md

 * As a *user*, I want to be able to *add* my own booking study place to one of the available timeslots.
 * As a *user*, I want to be able to *reschedule* the booking at the specified time.
 * As a *user*, I want to be able to *delete* the booking.
-* As an *admin user*, I want to be able to *delete an entire day* of bookings due to holidays, etc.
 <!-- A subtitle

 A *bulleted* list: